burakyk/Python-Calismalari/README.md

-#some python codes written by BYK
+some python codes written by BYK
-Just for fun